 Many of these natural areas are on private land and are not open to the public.
 Before visiting any of these sites, please contact the landowner for permission.

-In additon to the above three shapefiles, the NC Natural Heritage Program distributes the Conservation Planning Tool (CPT).
-The CPT provides maps that integrate information from multiple sources.
-These maps are a means for synthesizing and sharing the priorities of the state's conservation agencies and organizations with planners in government and the private sector to inform decisions and guide conservation efforts statewide.
-Four datasets are available for download (see the bottom of the page for download links.):
+Conservation Planning Tool (CPT).
+CPT assessments are a means for synthesizing and sharing the priorities of the state's conservation agencies and organizations with planners in government and the private sector to inform decisions and guide conservation efforts statewide.
+Four assessment datasets are available for download at the bottom of this page:

 - Biodiversity and Wildlife Habitat

 - Open Space and Conservation Lands

 - Agricultural Lands (To rejoin the split zipfile, reverse the file extensions of the pieces, e.g., change Ag_Lands_Threat_and_Viability_Assessments.001.zip to Ag_Lands_Threat_and_Viability_Assessments.zip.001.
 Your unzip software should now recognize the three files as a multipart zipfile.)

 - Forestry Lands

-The data and maps included in the assessments can be used independently or in combination.
-By coordinating assessment data, various users can identify lands that provide multiple resource priorities.
-A report provides more information about the data used in the development of the Conservation Planning Tool.
+The data and maps included in these assessments integrate information from many sources and can be used independently or in combination to identify lands that provide multiple natural resource priorities.
+Please refer to the Conservation Planning Tool Report for more information about the data used in the development of the Conservation Planning Tool.